TDG-Platform/docs/ENVI_RPCOrthorectification.md

 ```

 ### Issues
-User specified DEM values must match the name of the image e.g.
+User specified DEM values must match the name of the image.

 ### Background